AAWA’s Key Strategies for 2023

-- Make AAWA.CO the place to go for current and relevant information about abusive Watchtower policies, which are enforced by Jehovah’s Witness elders.
+- Make AAWA.CO an easy website to navigate for visitors who want current and relevant information about abusive Watchtower policies, which are enforced by Jehovah’s Witness elders.

 - Work closely with AJWRB.org (Advocates for Jehovah’s Witnesses Reform on Blood) to ensure that current and relevant information is available about Watchtower’s blood policy.